kg583/Nonsense/README.md

 Nonsense interprets words by splitting them into _syllables_, each containing  _consonants_ and _vowels_ (where `y` is a vowel).
 Consonants correspond to variables, while vowels correspond to instructions.
 Integers can be stored in consonant variables as well as the _array_ (denoted `S` here), an arbitrarily long list (initialized to zeroes) which is accessed by indexing (see the section on the letter `e` below).
 The zeroth entry in the array is called _result_, and is always updated with the value of the most recent command (think of it like `Ans` in TI-Basic).

-To run Nonsense programs for yourself, simply download `interpreter.py` and the associated `words_dictionary.json` file.
+To run Nonsense programs for yourself, simply download `interpreter.py` and the associated `words_dictionary.json` file into the same directory; the dictionary file is used to check that all words are valid English words, and is actually quite lenient for what does count as word.
+Run `interpreter.py` with your program (or as it is called, a _paragraph_) as the first argument; you'll get a list of the syllables that the interpreter has found, and then any input/output calls (input calls have no additional prompt text).

 ## Syllables